-The TDF is a liquidity absorption facility used by the BSP for liquidity management.
+The TDF is a liquidity absorption facility used by the BSP for active liquidity management.
 Counterparties are asked to submit bids (volume and rate) for term placements with the BSP.
-The BSP will initially offer two tenors—seven days and 28 days—in its term deposit auction.
-The possibility of offering longer tenors will be evaluated going forward, depending on the liquidity needs and preferences of the market.
+Currently, the BSP offers three tenors—seven, 14, and 28 days—in term deposit auction.

 3. Standing Liquidity Facilities